Mrtracker-new/BAR/README.md

 - Scan removable devices before importing files
 - Check the logs in `~/.bar/logs` directory if you encounter any issues
 - If you forget your password, your data cannot be recovered

+---

+## 👨‍💻 About the Author

+BAR was created by me (**Rolan Lobo**), a passionate cybersecurity enthusiast and software developer dedicated to creating tools that enhance digital privacy and security.

+### Why I Created BAR

+I developed BAR to address the growing need for secure, offline file management solutions that put users in complete control of their sensitive data.
+In today's interconnected world, I believe everyone deserves access to powerful security tools that don't require technical expertise to use effectively.

+### My Vision

+My goal with BAR is to make advanced security features accessible to everyone while maintaining the highest standards of privacy and data protection.
+I'm committed to continuing development on this project to expand its capabilities and keep it at the cutting edge of secure file management.

+I welcome feedback, suggestions, and contributions from the community to help make BAR even better!